Estimated reading time: 3 mins

-Planning your own funeral may sound morbid, but there comes a time when contemplating our death, the funeral service and how we would like to be sent off becomes a reality that we have to deal with and consider.
-Furthermore, planning our own funeral can help take the burden and weight from the shoulders of our loved ones who simply have to follow-through with your requests and not have to plan the funeral service from scratch.
+Planning your own funeral may sound morbid, but there comes a time when contemplating our death, the funeral service, and how we would like to be sent off becomes a reality that we have to deal with and consider.
+Furthermore, planning our own funeral, considering the cost breakdown of everything involved, and then taking out the necessary insurance, can help take the burden and weight off the shoulders of our loved ones.
+They will simply have to follow-through with your requests and not have to worry about the costs or plan the funeral service from scratch.

 But when it comes to planning your own funeral, how do you go about it and what are the important elements you cannot forget to include?
+There are so many aspects of a funeral to consider, such as a service, limousine transport for family, and memorial items such as commemorative plaques or these melbourne tombstones.
 Unsure on how to plan your own funeral service?
 Read on for guidance and advice.

 1. Find a Reliable Funeral Company